 “Stone Fence Theatre is a non-profit charity founded in October 2002 dedicated to cultural, heritage and economic development in the Ottawa Valley.
 We are based in Killaloe, Ontario, although we have performed in many places around the Ottawa Valley and have no permanent home yet.”

-If you visit the Ottawa Valley and really want to have a laugh at some down home Canadiana comedy, put on your “Canadian Dinner Jacket” (plaid flannel shirt) or a “Canadian Tuxedo” (denim top and denim pants) and drop by for a show eh?
-You’re sure to have a G’ day eh!
+If you visit the Ottawa Valley and want to laugh some down-home Canadiana comedy, put on your “Canadian Dinner Jacket” (plaid flannel shirt) or a “Canadian Tuxedo” (denim top and denim pants) and drop by for a show eh?
+You’re sure to have a G’ day, eh!

-Heritage murals, French crepes and Musical Theatre – 3 things I didn’t know I would find in Pembroke Ontario
+Heritage murals, French crepes and Canadian Musical Theatre – 3 things I didn’t know I would find in Pembroke Ontario!

-Small town Ontario Canada as a travel destination is starting to become a habit for me lately as I’ve been yearning to explore more of my home country via mini road trips.
-You never know what surprises you’ll uncover with just the cost of a tank of gas.
+Small town Ontario, Canada as a travel destination is starting to become habitual for me lately as I’ve been yearning to explore more of my home country via mini road trip adventures.
+You never know what surprises you’ll uncover with just the cost of one tank of gas.

-In case you missed it, on this same road trip I visited Wilno Ontario and made a few discoveries there too – see the article: A Journey of Discoveries in Wilno Ontario
+In case you missed it, on this same road trip north of Toronto, I visited Wilno Ontario and made a few discoveries there too – see the article: A Journey of Discoveries in Wilno Ontario

-Travel assistance provided by Ontario’s Highlands Tourism.
+Ontario’s Highlands Tourism provided travel assistance.
 As always, the opinions expressed in this post are my own.